isomerpages/moe-nanchiauhigh/_co-curricular-activities/Clubs and Societies/Robotics Club.md

 permalink: /co-curricular-activities/Clubs-and-Societies/Robotics-Club/
 description: ""
 third_nav_title: Clubs and Societies
+variant: markdown
 ---
 <iframe allowfullscreen="true" height="467" width="780" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRFD4NJ0g2Clky9ynv5ZSQuzM2FHqYW5Uj9KNFZ_OKuAX0bZNZo-FPRix-vbW_j_TTZY1MTYCAVPRsy/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>

+**Code Builders Club**

+**Training Venue**
-*   Friday,
+*   Friday,  3.30pm – 5.30pm
-    3.00pm – 5.00pm

-*   IT Resource Room 1
+*   Computer Lab and I<sup>3</sup> Space

+**Teachers-in-Charge**

-*   Mr Goh Khan Sen
+*   Mr Goh Khan Sen (OIC)

-**KEY INFORMATION**
+*   Mr Wong Foo Kit
+*   Ms Roxanne Lau

 **CCA Objectives**

-Robotics Club aims to train students who have the passion to excel in building and programming miniature robots to take part in National competitions.

-It aims at promoting problem-solving skills, team spirit, leadership skills and event organising skills.
+Code Builders Club aims to ignite students' passion for infocomm technology and robotics by providing ample opportunities to explore emerging technologies and hands-on experience in building and programming miniature robots.
+Members will deepen their learning, gain industry exposure, and develop essential skills such as problem-solving, teamwork, leadership, and event organization.
+Join us to fuel your curiosity and excel in exciting competitions!

 **CCA Description**

-Students learn the basics of building and programming miniature robots (EV3) using LEGO MINDSTORM (a very high level language) as well as Arduino programming (SKETCH) under the instructions of a robotics instructor.
-Students who have the potential to excel will be selected to undergo further intensive training to prepare them to take part in and win zonal or national competitions.
-Members will also have physical activities to maintain their physical health and fitness and also to break the usual training routine.
+Members learn to build and program miniature robots using LEGO MINDSTORM and Arduino, with potential candidates receiving intensive training for competitions.
+Collaborating with the Infocomm Media Development Authority (IMDA), the club provides opportunities in four key areas: Learn, Discover, Lead, and Excel.
+Members engage in courses on topics like Artificial Intelligence and Game Development, participate in real-world activities, and develop leadership skills through IMDA training.
+Additionally, students have the chance to participate in national competitions, in which they will gain exposure and interact with like-minded individuals.
+In Code Builders Club, students will develop their critical, adaptive and inventive thinking as well as improve their communication, collaboration and information skills.

 **Highlight(s) of Activities**